Alluxio/alluxio/docs/en/Running-Spark-on-Alluxio.md

 and etc).
 Data can be actively fetched or transparently cached into Alluxio to speed up the I/O performance especially when Spark deployment is remote to data.
-In addition, Alluxio can help simplify the architecture by decoupling compute and physical storage because when the real data path in persistent under storage is hidden from Spark, a change to under storages can be independent from application logic; meanwhile as a near-compute cache Alluxio can still provide compute frameworks like Spark data-locality.
+In addition, Alluxio can help simplify the architecture by decoupling compute and physical storage.
+When the real data path in persistent under storage is hidden from Spark, a change to under storages can be independent from application logic; meanwhile as a near-compute cache Alluxio can still provide compute frameworks like Spark data-locality.